Nerogar/OneTrainer/docs/CaptioningAndMasking.md

 ### Manual captioning

 In the input box at the bottom you can input your caption.
-To save the caption, press enter.
+To save the caption, press Enter.

 ### Automatic captioning